gtsueng/biohackathon_project5_report/paper/paper.md

 # Results

 ## Tutorial and manual process improvements
 The specification creation and update processes both have  manual steps which must be accessible enough to be performed by members of Bioschemas Working Groups and the greater life sciences community.
 Those members may not necessarily have the technical skills or background to perform the pre-biohackathon process.
 With this in mind the tutorials were reviewed by those unfamiliar with the process prior to and during the Biohackathon.
 While tutorial improvements are expected to continue as part of an ongoing iterative process, Biohackathon participants identified process improvements which will be integrated pending wider community discussion and approval.
-For example, a pull request template was created during the Biohackathon, which should improve the overall ease and uniformity of the specification creation and update process.
+For example, a pull request template [@pr_template] was created during the Biohackathon, which should improve the overall ease and uniformity of the specification creation and update process.

 ## Bioschemas specification updates
-Issues with Bioschemas specifications are tracked using GitHub’s Issue tracker including many long-standing profile update recommendations.
+Issues with Bioschemas specifications are tracked using GitHub’s Issue tracker [@gh_tracker] including many long-standing profile update recommendations.
 We identified priority or long-standing  issues which could be addressed during the course of the Biohackathon and labeled them for easier follow-up.
 During the course of the Biohackathon, X GitHub issues were addressed during the creation of Y updated draft specification JSON-LD/JSON Schema files.
 Each of these files would be used to test and improve the robustness of the automated processes, in preparation for their integration.
 Since the Biohackathon, Z draft specification JSON-LD/JSON Schema files have been created, displayed on the Bioschemas website and registered in the DDE Schema Registry.

 ## Automated process integration
 Each of the Z draft specification JSON-LD/JSON Schema files represented an opportunity to test the robustness of the automated website conversion script and DDE update script.
 During the process of testing the scripts, numerous exceptions and bugs were addressed by the >30 total commits made to the repositories.
 Both the automated website conversion script and DDE update scripts were officially merged into the master/main branch during the Biohackathon.
 Lastly, the integration was completed by updating the GitHub action for the DDE update script to follow changes made to the repository by the automated website conversion script/GitHub action.